fabric-testbed/MessageBusSchema/README.md

 Apache Kafka is a distributed system designed for streams.
 It is built to be fault-tolerant, high-throughput, horizontally scalable, and allows geographically distributed data streams and stream processing applications.

 Kafka enables event driven implementation of various actors/services.
 Events are both a Fact and a Trigger.
 Each fabric actor will be a producer for one topic following the Single Writer Principle and would subscribe to topics from other actors for communication.
 Messages are exchanged over Kafka using Apache Avro data serialization system.
-The following diagram gives an example of communication between Control Framework actors:

 ## Requirements
 - Python 3.7+